 Clarice

-Role: Rudolph’s Love Interest
+Role: Rudolph’s Supporter and Love Interest

 Voice Actor: Janis Orenstein